Color: Structural color

 Structural colors are colors caused by interference effects rather than by pigments.
 Color effects are produced when a material is scored with fine parallel lines, formed of one or more parallel thin layers, or otherwise composed of microstructures on the scale of the color's wavelength.
 If the microstructures are spaced randomly, light of shorter wavelengths will be scattered preferentially to produce Tyndall effect colors: the blue of the sky (Rayleigh scattering, caused by structures much smaller than the wavelength of light, in this case, air molecules), the luster of opals, and the blue of human irises.
 If the microstructures are aligned in arrays, for example, the array of pits in a CD, they behave as a diffraction grating: the grating reflects different wavelengths in different directions due to interference phenomena, separating mixed "white" light into light of different wavelengths.
 If the structure is one or more thin layers then it will reflect some wavelengths and transmit others, depending on the layers' thickness.

 Structural color is studied in the field of thin-film optics.
 The most ordered or the most changeable structural colors are iridescent.
 Structural color is responsible for the blues and greens of the feathers of many birds (the blue jay, for example), as well as certain butterfly wings and beetle shells.
 Variations in the pattern's spacing often give rise to an iridescent effect, as seen in peacock feathers, soap bubbles, films of oil, and mother of pearl, because the reflected color depends upon the viewing angle.
 Numerous scientists have carried out research in butterfly wings and beetle shells, including Isaac Newton and Robert Hooke.
 Since 1942, electron micrography has been used, advancing the development of products that exploit structural color, such as "photonic" cosmetics.

+Optimal colors

+Optimal colors are the most chromatic colors that surfaces can have.
+That is, optimal colors are the theoretical limit for the color of objects*.
+For now, we are unable to produce objects with such colors, at least not without recurring to more complex physical phenomena.